 Carroll isn't going to suddenly abandon his philosophy of having a balanced offense, but Wilson did see his attempts go up significantly from 2018 to 2019, so it's not out of the realm of possibility that the Seahawks put even more on his plate in 2020

 "Russell is as the best of his game that he's ever been," Carroll said recently on 710 ESPN Seattle.
 "His command, his control, his understanding of everything we can put forth allows him to be the be the best he's ever been.
 And in that, we want him to have more opportunity to be the factor in the game and control the game."

 As for the backup job, there figures to again be competition in camp for the No. 2 spot on the depth chart behind Wilson.
 Geno Smith, who last year won the backup job over Paxton Lynch, this time will compete with Anthony Gordon, an undrafted rookie out of Washington State.
 Smith, a two-year starter early in his career, obviously has experience and knowledge of Seattle's offense on his side, but Gordon is an intriguing prospect, coming off a senior season in which he set Pac-12 single-season records for touchdown passes (48), passing yards (5,579) and completions (493).
 There is also always the possibility that the Seahawks could keep three quarterbacks if they really like Gordon's upside but want the security of Smith's experience, though more often than not, Seattle has kept only two quarterbacks on its 53-man roster since Carroll and John Schneider took over in 2010.

-Check out photos of Seahawks quarterback Russell Wilson from throughout the first nine seasons of his career.
+Check out photos of Seahawks quarterback Russell Wilson from throughout his ten seasons in Seattle.